OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-700.rst

 To use the data in a professional marketing tool, export the list of your newsletter subscribers.

-For more information, see :doc:`Newsletter <../../operation/newsletters/newsletters>`.
+For more information, see :doc:`Newsletters <../../operation/newsletters/newsletters>`.

 News removed
 ^^^^^^^^^^^^